 With a female dog, the surgery is done in the abdomen and is a major surgical procedure.
 Spaying is a routine operation.
 If you have any concerns during the postoperative period don’t hesitate to speak to your vet.

-How long after spaying can my dog play or exercise
+How long after spaying or neutering can my dog play or exercise

 For female dogs, their metabolism will slow up after spaying.
 You should reduce their daily food consumption by as much as 25 percent fewer calories than before the operation to maintain her body weight.